microsoft/Accera/docs/Manual/06 Plans - Caching.md

 The Accera programming model allows us to create multiple plans from a single schedule.
 More importantly, we can modify individual plans without changing the schedule.
 We can manually specify the target platform by calling `create_plan` that takes a `target` argument.
 The default value of this `target` argument is `acc.Target.HOST`, which refers to the current host computer.

 In this section, we discuss how to add data caching strategies to a plan.

+__Not yet implemented__: Data caching strategies are not supported when one or more of the Array's dimension sizes are specified at runtime.

 ## Key slices